The Trauma

 The first independent regulator for trauma-informed practice,

 Safeguarding public trust.
 Enforcing practitioner standards.
-Closing the gap where harm happens.

-91% of solicitors, 98% of police, 93% of social workers are not trauma-informed.
+91% of Solicitors, 98% of Police, 93% of Social workers are not Trauma-informed.

 Solicitors.
 Police.
 Social workers.
 Even therapists.
 Every day, people are re-traumatised by those meant to protect them.